 Where details of claims or losses have previously been provided, any disproportionate deterioration of a claims experience needs to be disclosed to insurers.

-Motor Fleet Material Circumstances include any:
+Motor Fleet Material Facts or Circumstances include any:

 - Vehicles that are leased, hired or owned by employees, directors or anyone other than the policy holding company